facebookresearch/AnimatedDrawings/README.md

     render.start('./examples/config/mvc/export_mp4_example.yaml')

-You should see a file, video.mp4, located in the same directory as your script.
+Instead of an interactive window, the animation was saved to a file, video.mp4, located in the same directory as your script.

 <img src='./media/mp4_export_video.gif' width="256" height="256" /> </br></br></br>